Skip to content

 2. Write it to the output file

-3. Check periodically if renewal is needed
+3. Check periodically (every --check-interval) if renewal is needed

 4. Renew the badge when it's within --renew-before of expiry